 How do we collect personal information?

 Generally, where we request personal information from you, we will explain the purpose of its collection and use and to whom it may be disclosed at the time we collect it.
-The personal information collected by us will be limited to the amount necessary for the purposes identified to you.
+The personal information collected by us will be limited to the minimum amount necessary for the purposes identified to you.
 If you decide to withhold particular information, it may limit our ability to provide you with the services or products you requested.